 Agamben highlights the democratic crisis from his particular, left-leaning, perspective and traces how fear of something—variants of concern that cannot really be seen, except through SAGE’s computer modelling output—and people’s reliance on science or medicine has become the dominant paradigm.
 However, as a leftist and atheist, Agamben falls short of highlighting the graver psychological/spiritual crisis at hand, especially given his observations that language has been confiscated from us.
 As well as the very serious implications of the abuse of language that Agamben does consider, there is a deconstruction and breakdown of human and spiritual experience as a result of the Covid-19 restrictions.

 Both the Covid-19 issue and the supposed climate crisis are far more than a crisis of democracy or a restriction of our liberties.
 The “reasonable” narrative of questioning the deliberate attempt by the psychological operators of our governments to make us more fearful—to nudge us into protecting ourselves and others—conceals the darker, more sinister nature of what lies behind the menticidal psy-op.
 As Dutch psychiatrist and psychoanalyst Joost Meerloo (d.
-1976), most noted for his book Rape of the Mind, describes:
+1976), most noted for his book The Rape of the Mind (discussed in Part II of this article), describes:

 Wars of nerves or mental wars serve to weaken mass opinion through fear and fright.
 First, the enemy is brought into a state of latent panic.
 One’s own country is, meanwhile injected with suspicion toward the enemy.
 As a result, the war itself is experienced as something tangible, a delivery from fear and delusion.
 Fearful expectation is felt as more frightful than the horrible reality itself.